teloxide/teloxide/README.md

  - [Contributing](https://github.com/teloxide/teloxide#contributing)

 ## Features
+ - **Declarative API.** You tell teloxide what you want instead of describing what to do.

  - **Type-safe.** teloxide leverages the Rust's type system with two serious implications: resistance to human mistakes and tight integration with IDEs.
 Write fast, avoid debugging as much as possible.

  - **Flexible API.** teloxide gives you the power of [streams](https://docs.rs/futures/0.3.4/futures/stream/index.html): you can combine [all 30+ patterns](https://docs.rs/futures/0.3.4/futures/stream/trait.StreamExt.html) when working with updates from Telegram.
+Feel free to glue handlers both horizontally and vertically.

  - **Persistency.** By default, teloxide stores all user dialogues in RAM, but you can store them somewhere else (for example, in DB) just by implementing 2 functions.